Stan Leonard

 Stan Leonard (February 2, 1915 – December 15, 2005) was a Canadian professional golfer who played on the PGA Tour in the 1950s and 1960s.
-Leonard won three PGA Tour events, eight Canadian PGA Championships, and 16 other events on the Canadian Tour.
+Leonard won three PGA Tour events, eight Canadian PGA Championships, and 16 other significant events in Canada.
 He is a member of the Canadian Golf Hall of Fame.

-Early years
+Early life and amateur career

 Leonard was born in Vancouver, British Columbia.
 He worked as a caddie, and had success in top British Columbia events.

+In 1937, he won the Northwest Open, a significant event in the United States, as an amateur.

+Professional career

-He became a professional golfer in 1938, and played almost exclusively, and very successfully, on the Canadian Professional Golf Tour until 1954, while concurrently maintaining a club job at the Marine Drive Golf Club in Vancouver.
+In 1938, Leonard turned pro.
+He played almost exclusively, and very successfully, on the Canadian Professional Golf Tour until 1954, while concurrently maintaining a club job at the Marine Drive Golf Club in Vancouver.
 He competed mainly in western Canada; money was tight, prize money was low, and travel costs to eastern Canada were high.
 In one of his early events on the PGA Tour, Leonard challenged to win the 1946 Crosby Pro-Am in California, before losing to Lloyd Mangrum.

-Canadian success

 Leonard won the Canadian PGA Championship eight times from 1940–1961, and this is a record.
 He was the low Canadian in the Canadian Open nine times from 1945–1961.
 He won the British Columbia Open five times, the Alberta Open nine times, and the Saskatchewan Open twice.
 He won a total of six significant amateur and 40 professional tournaments in Canada over the course of his career – second only to Moe Norman in Canadian golf history.

-International success

 Leonard won the individual title at the Canada Cup in both 1954 and 1959.
 Leonard joined the PGA Tour full-time in 1954, at age 39.
 He won three PGA Tour events between 1957 and 1960.
 He enjoyed a great deal of success in one major tournament – The Masters.
 His best finishes at the Augusta National Golf Club were T-4 in 1958 and 1959, T-8 in 1955 and T-9 in 1960.
 Leonard's game was respected by his PGA Tour rivals; legend Sam Snead said that he was glad Leonard had not come out onto the PGA Tour full-time until he was 40 years old!